The 9 Best Environmental Charities in the US

 Fret not.
 All is not yet lost.
 Many advocacy groups around the world are standing up to defend Mother Nature.
 And we can all be part of the fight too – in our own little ways.
 Making a donation to these environmental charities would be a good start.

 But which charities?
 With hundreds of environmental organizations popping up around the country, choosing one can be a headache.
-Of course, we want to ensure that our donations are used as we intended it to be.
+Of course, we want to ensure that our donations are used as we intended them to be.
 Thus, weeding out the environmental charities that really do their job from those that are just in it for the money is extremely important.

 Natural Resources Defense Council